Office of Sponsored Programs

 There is a need to address concerns about research, consulting, testing, and public service projects (with or without compensation to the persons involved) being conducted on-campus or off-campus including the use of University facilities without appropriate University approvals.
 As an example, there are instances where faculty and/or students have used University facilities to test a product and have been paid directly by the funding agency.
 Another example is where there may be a conflict of interest in doing work for direct pay from an agency that is under contract with the University.
 This is not to imply that such work cannot be permitted, but if permitted, University policies must be complied with and University approvals are required.
 University approvals are necessary for at least two reasons.
 One is the question of personal and product liability, and the other is conflict of interest.
-Tennessee Tech and Office of Research policies must be adhered to with respect to conflicts of interest.
+Tennessee Tech and Research & Economic Development policies must be adhered to with respect to conflicts of interest.

 The liability issue is rather straightforward.
 If the activity is not approved by the University, persons involved in an accident may not have access to the State Claims Commission or the State Board of Claims.